-Veganuary.
-You’d be doing well to not have heard of it.
-This year more people than ever have signed up to try a vegan lifestyle throughout January, with numbers looking to top 400,000 by the time it’s all wrapped up1.
+This year, more people than ever have signed up to try a 'Veganuary', with numbers looking to top 500,000 by the time January is all wrapped up.
 It’s estimated now that between 1 and 3% of the UK population identify themselves as Vegan, but with February looming fast, is it time to reduce the vegan options on the menu?

 But is vegan food only for vegans?
 This is where some of perhaps the most surprising market figures come in.
 In fact, only 8% of plant based meals sold in the UK in 2018 were consumed by vegans, with the vast majority being eaten by an increasing number of ‘Flexitarians’ – an estimated 22 million in the UK alone.